 ITU-R WP 5A has the responsibility for the studies under this Agenda item in their respective organisations.

 5 GHz frequency range is attractive for WAS/RLAN implementation.
-However, the considerable part of the frequency bands is allocated to other incumbent services (including radio determination services, FSS and EESS (active) on a primary basis.
+However, the considerable part of the frequency bands is allocated to other incumbent services (including radio determination services, FSS and EESS (active)) on a primary basis.

 Some the bands in this the Agenda item were already studied during the last study period under WRC-15 Agenda Item 1.1 and some of the bands already have a mobile allocation for RLAN use under Resolution 229 (5 150-5 350 MHz).